northstowekarate/northstowekarate.github.io/whykarate/index.md

 Karate is an excellent form of physical exercise that enhances strength, flexibility, and coordination.
 Regular practice contributes to overall fitness and is a key component of a healthy lifestyle.
 The physical demands of karate ensure that practitioners stay active and fit.

 ## Instil Values
 Karate is rooted in strong values, beginning and ending with courtesy.
-The dojo kun, or rules of the dojo, emphasize the importance of self-improvement, perseverance, and loyalty.
+The dojo kun, or rules of the dojo, emphasise the importance of self-improvement, perseverance, and loyalty.
 These principles are instilled in all participants, promoting personal growth and ethical behaviour.

 ## Make Friends
 Karate provides a wonderful opportunity to meet like-minded individuals and form lasting friendships.
 The sense of community within the dojo fosters camaraderie and mutual support, making it a great way to connect with others.